sinProject-Inc/talk/docs/30-git/40-github-templates.md

 ## Issue Template

-List the check items for the following:
+In the template, write tasks for the following:

 - Writing the Issue
 - Before Working on the Issue